isomerpages/seab-corp/news/press-releases/_posts/2025-01-03-post-Release of 2024 Singapore Cambridge GCE O Level Exam Results and 2025 Joint Admissions Exercise.md

 <p>For students who had earlier accepted conditional offers to a polytechnic
-course through the Polytechnic Early Admissions Exercise<sup>3</sup> (EAE) in 2024, their offers would have been confirmed and they will not be eligible to participate in the JAE, if they meet the following criteri:
+course through the Polytechnic Early Admissions Exercise<sup>3</sup> (EAE) in 2024, their offers would have been confirmed and they will not be eligible to participate in the JAE, if they meet the following criteria:
 <br>a.
 A net ELR2B2 score<sup>4</sup> of 26 points<sup>5 </sup>or lower for
 the GCE O-Level examinations; and
 <br>b.
 Minimum Entry Requirements for the respective polytechnic courses.